greenriver/hmis-warehouse/README.md

 - NOAA Weather - Weather for individual dates and one location per installation are fetched on-demand from NOAA [https://www.ncdc.noaa.gov/cdo-web/webservices/v2]

-- ExceptionNotification can send exceptions to a slack channel.
+- Exceptions can be sent to a slack channel.
 Configuration is done via env `EXCEPTION_WEBHOOK*`

 ### Developer Prerequisites